Historic Royal Palaces: Historic Royal Palaces during the COVID-19 pandemic

 Following the confirmed outbreak of COVID-19 in the UK in early 2020, visitor numbers to sites operated by Historic Royal Palaces began to decline from mid-February.
 On 20 March all Historic Royal Palaces were closed (along with other public venues) and the organisation effectively 'put into hibernation'.
 The majority of staff were 'furloughed' and the Board of Trustees released reserves to fund the financial survival of the charity.
 Historic Royal Palaces successfully applied to the Culture Recovery Fund for a £3m grant for conservation projects and in January 2021 received a further £40m repayable loan.
 (Note: The loan has a 4-year repayment holiday, but is otherwise repayable in instalments by March 2035.)
 Income for the 2020-21 financial year fell to £12m, a reduction of 89% against budget, and ultimately 284 staff were made redundant.

+University of Manchester Study

 In 2023, Historic Royal Palaces partnered with the University of Manchester to support a doctoral research project on the British monarchy's link to slavery, with full access to the Royal Archives and the Royal Collection.
 The study is expected to be completed by 2026.